Ian-Kiprotich/I3M-Developer-Docs/src/beginning/editor_overview.md

 ## Undoing and redoing

-FyroxEd remembers your actions and allows you to undo and redo the changes done by these.
+I3M remembers your actions and allows you to undo and redo the changes done by these.
 You can undo or redo changes by either going to `Edit -> Undo/Redo` or through the usual shortcuts: `Ctrl+Z` - to undo, `Ctrl+Y` - to redo.

 ## Controls